jeyaprabhuj/ninetyonedb/README.md

 Client can be Postman ,any browser or client written in any language

-## Disclaimer
-Preliminary or initial version for reference.

-Not for production use

 ## Roadmap
 Current status is reference implementation.
 Equivalent implementation in Elixir will be also added as another repo.